On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Discussion and perturbative checks

 Combining all these considerations, we propose a general formula for any BPS superconformal line $\mathcal{D}$ preserving at least $\mathfrak{su}(2)$ R-symmetry factor in any $\mathcal{N}=6$ SCFT

-According to the general classification of \cite{Agmon:2020pde}, these are $\frac{1}{3}$-BPS lines (see \cite{Drukker:2022txy} for a recent explicit example).
+According to the general classification of \cite{Agmon:2020pde}, these are $\frac{1}{3}$--BPS lines (see \cite{Drukker:2022txy} for a recent explicit example).
 We stress again that there is no dependence on the specific realization of theory.
+For SCFTs with $\mathcal{N}=4,5$ supersymmetry, the first derivative of the vev of the defect is no longer related to the one-point function of the stress tensor but rather to that of flavor currents.